 The problem is that capacity storage, disk and tape, is significantly less expensive than flash.
 The other problem is that data management is not as hard as it used to be.
 There are turnkey solutions that can present object storage and tape storage as mountable network volumes and simply copy data to it.
 There are also plenty of solutions that will automatically move data from primary storage to secondary hard disk storage to tape storage.
 And LTFS, as we have discussed many times, provides an open tape format that can be read by virtually any operating system.

 Applying data management and leveraging the various storage tiers available to you leads to a more cost effective storage infrastructure.
 It also improves data protection, data retention, data security and data reliability.
-The key is to understand data management, something that Storage Switzerland will cover in an upcoming live webinar “The Art of Data Management“.
+The key is to understand data management, something that Storage Switzerland covers in our on demand webinar “The Art of Data Management“.